 Need to find a pro for your floor insulation?Find Pros

 Creating and maintaining a vapor barrier is important for any floor, but a wood floor is especially susceptible to water damage.
 Unfaced batts are the best idea because, while you can use faced batts, this type of insulation is harder to keep up and doesn’t have rigid ends.
 Any loss of integrity will break the vapor barrier and make your wood floor insulation and the floor itself vulnerable to ground moisture.
 The batting can be held in place with thin metal rods, called lightening rods.
 Spacing the rods every 18 inches are the easiest way to hold your insulation in place.
 You can use plywood or lattice boards, but this will cost more for only slightly better performance.
 You can also use netting, but this can be a lot of work.

 Hiring an Insulation Contractor

 Installing insulation can be a DIY project, but often hiring a contractor is the best way to ensure you get the most from insulation project.
 These guidelines give you only broad strokes of common insulation practices.
 Your specific climate and moisture content, the available space you have, and the total area and type of flooring can all affect the best insulation material and application method.
-Only a trusted, local contractor with experience specific to your climate and home will be able to give you personal advice on the best avenue for you.
+Only a trusted, local contractor with experience in installing flooring specific to your climate and home will be able to give you personal advice on the best avenue for you.